Attila E. Pavlath wins Parsons Award

 ACS past-president Attila E. Pavlath is the winner of the 2018 Charles Lathrop Parsons Award by the ACS Board of Directors.
-The award recognizes outstanding public service by a member of the society and is named after the executive secretary who helped create today’s ACS.
+The award recognizes outstanding public service by a member of the society.

-Pavlath is being honored for his outstanding service to the ACS locally, regionally, and nationally to advance the impact of chemistry on society.
+Pavlath is being honored for his outstanding service to ACS locally, regionally, and nationally to advance the impact of chemistry on society.
 Pavlath is well regarded for his more than five decades of contributions to promoting the public image of chemistry.
-Prior to being elected ACS president in 2001, Pavlath served in numerous ACS local sections and divisions, as well as on the ACS Council.
+Before being elected ACS president in 2001, Pavlath served in numerous ACS local sections and divisions, as well as on the ACS Council.

 “Attila Pavlath truly has a zeal for all things, but especially ACS, chemistry, and its impact on society,” says Frank Blum, who served on the ACS Council with Pavlath.
 “This zeal manifests itself in his record of public service.
-In his over 50 years of activity, of which I have known him for about half, I have been highly impressed with his commitment to others.
-Attila has always seemed to speak for the chemists.
-He is clearly the champion of populist causes.
-In this role, he has often spoken for and utilized the skills and enthusiasm of our members, a real plus in our membership-oriented society.”
+In his over 50 years of activity, of which I have known him for about half, I have been impressed with his commitment to others.”

-He later worked with the ACS international chapter in Hungary and the Hungarian Chemical Society and other sister societies to create a poster of the exhibit and had it translated into 32 languages to coincide with the International Year of Chemistry in 2011.
+He later worked with the ACS international chapter in Hungary and the Hungarian Chemical Society, the European Association for Chemical & Molecular Sciences, and other sister societies to create a poster of the exhibit and had it translated into 32 languages to coincide with the International Year of Chemistry in 2011.
 He also launched a website, chemistryinyourlife.org, that highlights the exhibit and poster translations.

-Pavlath says he hopes his legacy will be that he has made the world a better place for others because of his activities on behalf of all chemists.
+Pavlath says it’s important that chemists communicate their work to the public, and he hopes his legacy will be that he has made the world a better place.
 “If I feel that I did something for others, that is worth more than anything,” he says.

 Join the conversation